-Our Lady of the Rosary (OLR) generally baptizes on Sundays at 1:00 PM, after the noon mass.
+Our Lady of the Rosary (OLR) generally baptizes on the 2nd and 4th Sundays of the month at 1:00 PM, after the noon mass.
 Baptisms are in the community, usually with three to five other families.

 What parents need to know:

 First-time parents and Godparents need to take a mandatory baptism class.
-Effective July 2021, OLR offers the class once a month, on the 1st Thursday, from 6:30 pm to 8:00 pm.
+OLR offers the class once a month from 6:30 pm to 8:00 pm.
 The class is held at the OLR Pastoral Center.
-You may park in the OLR parking lot located at 1629 Columbia St. Please email Mary Elizabeth to confirm your spot. [email protected]
+You may park in the OLR parking lot located at 1629 Columbia St. Please email Marie to confirm your spot. [email protected]

 Parents and Godparents may take the baptism class at another parish.
-If the parents or Godparents do take the baptism class at another parish we need a letter from that parish to confirm this.
+If the parents or Godparents do take the baptism class at another parish we need a letter from that parish to confirm the completion of the class.

 If you are a registered parishioner of another parish you will need a letter from your pastor allowing the baptism to take place at OLR.